LavaOS/libc/README.md

-Note: this libc is a clone of original libc of MinOS, Minos is licensed under MIT License
+Note: this libc is a clone of original libc of MinOS (https://github.com/Dcraftbg/MinOS), MinOS is licensed under MIT License
 ## This libc can only used on MinOS based operating systems.